Frequently Asked Questions

 A: Sometimes a USB mouse may stop working with no evidence of damage.
 Usually the device actually was damaged it's probably some quirkiness of the USB driver and Windows.
 Here is some things to try first before getting a new one or requesting and a RMA (please read all steps.)

-Q: Why want my kids' computer turn on?
+Q: Why will my kids' computer not turn on?